EngineeringSoftware/inlinetest/README.md

   - [content](/userstudy/content): the package we send to each participant in our user study
   - [response](/userstudy/response): anonymized responses collected of our user study
 - [appendix.pdf](/appendix.pdf): an appendix that describes:
-  - A: the details procedure of searching for statements under test in open-source projects
+  - A: the detailed procedure of searching for statements under test in open-source projects
   - B: API of I-Test framework
   - C: analysis of user study responses